virtual-labs/exp-sectoring-iitkgp/experiment/procedure.md

 Follow the instructions given below to perform the experiments:-

 * Step 1:- A page appears with a dialogue box asking for your name.
-Enter your name then Click Ok.
+Enter your name then Click 'Start Simulation'.

    <div align="center">
     <img src="images/instruction1.png" alt="Large Scale Fading">